Igawawen: High Middle Ages

 The Kutama, including the Zwawa, like all the other Berber tribes, participated in the conquest of the Iberian Peninsula.
 There are also several toponyms in Spain that derive their origins from Berber tribes settled in the region, such as Atzueva (At Zwawa), which can even mean that the Berber language was spoken there, because of the preservation of the Berber prefix for the parentage "Ath" instead of the Arabic "Beni".
 There are other toponyms too, such as Azuébar (Assuévar in Catalan), which comes from Zwawa.
-Without forgetting Algatocin (Atouch, confederation of Aït Waguenun) and Benicàssim, which may be an extinct fraction of the Zwawa.
-These Beni Qasim even founded a taifa after the collapse of the Umayyad Caliphate of Cordoba, which was the Taifa of Alpuente.
+Without forgetting Algatocin (Atouch, confederation of Aït Waguenun) and Benicàssim, which may have been an extinct fraction of the Zwawa.
+These Beni Qasim even founded a taifa after the collapse of the Umayyad Caliphate of Cordoba, the Taifa of Alpuente.

-3 of the 47 clan toponyms identified in the Balearic Islands, which were conquered in the 10th century, 12nd century and 13rd centuries, actually referring to tribes belonging to the Zwawa, these three toponyms are : Beniatron, which is a variant of the name of the Aït Betrun confederation.
+3 of the 47 clan toponyms identified in the Balearic Islands, which were conquered by Muslims in the 10th century, 12th century and 13th centuries, refer to tribes belonging to the Zwawa, these three toponyms are : Beniatron, which is a variant of the name of the Aït Betrun confederation.
 Ibn Khaldun had mentioned the Aït Betrun in the same form.
-The second toponym is Artana, which probably refers to the Aït Iraten confederation.
+The second toponym is Artana, which may refer to the Aït Iraten confederation.
 The third is Benicassim.